Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-learning.md

 Choose a useful goal and follow a plan to reach it.

 **Outcome**
-You can develop needed skills without constant supervision.
+You can develop the needed skills without constant supervision.

 Chapter: The Learning Environment - Self-Directed Learning